 Research massage services on/near campus

 One of the most effective ways for me to treat my back pain is through massage, and many colleges have on-campus massage services that are available at certain times of the year.
-During my fourth year of college, I would use a rideshare service to go to a massage place near campus and found that it helped tremendously, plus they also had a student discount at the time!
+During my fourth year of college, I would use a rideshare service to go to a massage place near campus and found that it helped tremendously with pain management, plus they also had a student discount at the time!

 Other tips for dealing with back pain in college